scottyhardy/docker-remote-desktop/README.md

 # ubuntu-docker-desktop-xrdp

-Docker container for RDP client based on Ubuntu 24.10 LTS with a Windows like look powered by [XFCE](https://xfce.org) desktop.
+The desktop docker container for an RDP client, based on Ubuntu 24.10 LTS, featuring a Windows-like appearance powered by the [XFCE](https://xfce.org) desktop environment.
 The home directory of the `demo` user inside the Docker container is persistent and is mapped to the `./home` directory on the host machine, ensuring data remains accessible between container restarts.
-Audio is not supported.
+Audio support is not available.
 This project is forked from the parent [docker-remote-desktop](https://github.com/scottyhardy/docker-remote-desktop) project.

 ## Build local docker image, run container and open RDP client: